Obedience as a Corner-Pillar

 and the wings of your angels bear your Word over creation in holy obedience.

-Give us, o Lord, the help of your angels, that we might promptly execute in holy obedience
+Give us, o Lord, the help of your angels, that we might promptly execute

 Your Word as it comes forth from the superiors and teachers of Your Church.